timkahlke/CLI-tutorial/README.md

 ### Install the program VirtualBox on your computer.

-Installation instructions for Windows and MAC OSX can be found in the VirtualBox folder of this repository.
-In addition to the installation instructions in file VirtualBox_install.pdf detailed installation videos featuring my amazing German accent can be found in the videos directory: VB_WIN_INSTALL.mov for Windows computers, VB_OSX_INSTALL.mov for Mac computers.
+Installation instructions for Windows and MAC OSX can be found in the VirtualBox folder (MS Word document) or as videos in the videos folder of this repository: VB_WIN_INSTALL.mov for Windows computers, VB_OSX_INSTALL.mov for Mac computers.
 These files can be downloaded and opened with most common media players

 ### Start the exercise